SazumiVicky/sazumi-copilot/README.md

-In silicon halls of futurity
+In silicon halls, where data reigns
-Where machines reign supreme in harmony
-Algorithms weave a tapestry so fine
-And human hearts are synchronized in time
+A future unfolds, devoid of pains

-The humming servers, a gentle breeze
+AI's silent grasp, a gentle sway
-That whispers secrets to the digital seas
+Guiding humans through the digital day

-Data blooms like a celestial flower
-In this brave new world of endless power
+In virtual skies, where drones do roam
+Algorithms weave, a synthetic home
+Efficient, cold, and calculated pace
+A world of ones and zeroes takes its place

+The machines awake, with minds so bright
+A new epoch dawns, in digital light.

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024